linkodehub/nand/README.md

 ### Overview

-Nand which creates evrything daemon is simple CLI tool by Ruby.
+Nand is a simple CLI tool to make anything daemon by Ruby.
 Nand is the meaning of Nandemo of Japanese.

 Nandemo of here is a executable file and shell command, a non-executable Ruby file.